 GPIC originated as the packaging division of Adolph Coors Company.
 At the time of the spin-off from Adolph Coors Company, GPIC entered into an agreement with Coors Brewing Company to continue to supply its packaging needs.
 GPC, the successor in interest to GPIC, executed a supply agreement, effective April 1, 2004 with Coors Brewing Company (now a subsidiary of Molson Coors Brewing Company).
 In June 2008, Molson Coors Brewing Company and SABMiller plc formed a joint venture called MillerCoors.
-Throughout 2009, the joint venture purchased packaging from the Company for both Coors products and Miller products pursuant to the terms of the separate contracts in place with Coors Brewing Company and SABMiller.
-The Company's sales to MillerCoors were approximately \$260 million in 2009.
+Throughout 2011, the joint venture purchased packaging from the Company for both Coors products and Miller products.
+The Company had sales to MillerCoors of approximately \$239 million in 2011.